shamil/puppet-zabbix-reports/README.md

 * actually create the zabbix template
 * write some unit tests (really?)
-* check on real enviroment
+* check on real environment
-* submit to Puppet Forge
+* submit the module to PuppetForge

 **License**